 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 These rights include:

-- The right to inspect and review the student’s education records within 45 days of the day the University receives a request for access.
-Students should submit to the registrar, dean, chair of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+- The right to inspect and review the student’s education records within 45 days after the day the University receives a request for access.
+A student should submit to the registrar, dean, chair of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that person will advise the student of the correct official to whom the request should be addressed.